-- Identify the Ecological Vegetation Classes (EVCs) present on site using DSE's biodiversity interactive map. - Verify the EVCs present by checking the EVC description on the DSE website against the species list for the site, by inspecting the site, or by obtaining specialist advice. - Ecological Vegetation Divisions (EVD) and Ecological Fire Groups (EFG) are groupings of EVCs with common requirements and tolerances for fire.
+- Identify the ecological vegetation classes (EVCs) present on site using DEECA online mapping tools eg NatureKit. - Verify the EVCs present by checking the EVC description on the DEECA website against the species list for the site, by inspecting the site or by obtaining specialist advice. - Ecological vegetation divisions (EVD) and ecological fire groups (EFG) are groupings of EVCs with common requirements and tolerances for fire.
 Identify the EVD and EFG that each EVC belongs to through DSE (2009i).

-6.2 Determine if fire or disturbance is appropriate to the vegetation community
+6.2 Determine if fire regime is appropriate to the vegetation community

-- Identify the EVDs that are either fire dependent or fire influenced using the descriptions of expected fire behaviour for each EVD in Cheal 2010 (Table 2.3). - Exclude areas where it may be inappropriate to burn (e.g. the vegetation is under stress from prolonged drought or insect attack, or is sensitive to fire (e.g. rainforest), or is unsafe or impractical to burn). - Check if you are likely to achieve your objectives through use of fire.
+- Identify the EVDs that are either fire dependent or fire influenced using the descriptions of expected fire behaviour for each EVD in Cheal 2010 (Table 2.3). - Exclude areas where it may be inappropriate to burn (eg the vegetation is under stress from prolonged drought or insect attack or is sensitive to fire (such as rainforest) or is unsafe or impractical to burn). - Check if you are likely to achieve your objectives through use of fire.